Why I love Vancouver

 Private Transport from Vancouver International Airport (YVR) to Downtown Vancouver

 Avoid hassling with your luggage, tracking down a taxi or sharing a shuttle with others when you arrive in Vancouver International Airport on your way to Vancouver.
 Why not pamper yourself instead with this private luxury transfer, offering the ultimate in comfort and privacy?
 Just enter your flight and accommodations details at the time of booking, pay in advance and show your voucher to your driver when you arrive.
 For international arrivals, your driver will be waiting to greet you with a sign through a set of glass doors outside of the baggage and customs area.
 For domestic arrivals, your driver will greet you with a sign at the luggage carousel.
 Your flight status is also monitored to ensure an on-time pick-up with minimal waiting.
-Choose from either a private car for up to three guests including a luxury Tesla Sedan, a private SUV that seats as many as 6, or luxury Van equipped with a gear bay, providing enough ceiling height for skis to stand upright and protected.
+Choose from either a private car for up to 3 guests including a luxury Tesla Sedan, a private SUV that seats as many as 6, or a Mercedes Sprinter Van equipped with a gear bay, providing enough ceiling height for skis to stand upright and protected.
 If you are looking for a little more flash, you can also choose from a 5 passenger car limo and 10 passenger SUV Limousine.
 Whatever option you choose, just sit back and enjoy the ride without worrying about taxi meters.
 (Beginning November 1st 2017 the 10 passenger SUV limousine will no longer be available.
 Instead a 6-8 passenger limousine will be available.)